hoavt/dev/docs/workflow.rst

 Workflow
 ========

-At Teracy, we care about the workflow that makes it as much consistent and fun as possible, take less time with higher quality of work.
+At Teracy, we care about the workflow that makes it as much consistent and fun as possible to take less time with higher quality of work.

 We adopted `A successful Git branching model`_ for our development workflow with some specific